rudrajikadra/Notes-Android-Application/README.md

 It stores notes on local device memory.
 User can Add, Edit and Delete notes.

+## Features
+Uses SQLite Database to store notes on device memory.
+Search is also performed using SQL Statements to search for notes.

 ## Language
 It is created using android studio and the language used is Kotlin.